mvdan/sh/README.md

 Use `-i N` to indent with a number of spaces instead of tabs.

+### Fuzzing

+This project makes use of [go-fuzz](https://github.com/dvyukov/go-fuzz) to find crashes and hangs in both the parser and the printer.
+To get started, run:

+	git checkout fuzz
+	./fuzz

 ### Related projects

 * [format-shell](https://atom.io/packages/format-shell) - Atom plugin